yaxdotcom/yaxt-blackledge-infocards/README.md

 ## Pages

 The website has a home page, about page, and an unlimited number of content pages.

+## Editing content

+This template doesn't use an on-page editor.
+Instead, you can edit the files directly on GitHub.
+Click a filename and look for the "Edit this file" pen icon.
+After committing your changes (which saves the file), your website will automatically update (if you are editing files created in a repo that was previously deployed to Netlify, Vercel, or Render.com).

 ## Markdown files